sucyfer/asciirndsh/README.md

   -rmc, --remove-category                          remove category and all art under it --<category>                                     run the desired category of art without menu(ex : animals,computers,food, useradd...)
 ```
+## Tip

+You can edit names of menu entries and paths to their respective directories to your preference.